ethantmcgee/ethantmcgee/README.md

 ### 👋

 I'm Ethan, a Software / DevOps Engineer currently located in Greenville, SC.
-I'm the Lead Development / DevOps Engineer at [@iagtech](https://github.com/iagtech), and I'm the founder of [@adagotech](https://github.com/adagotech): a small, privacy-focused startup that builds self-hostable, open source software systems.
+I'm Cloud Platform Engineer at [Enlighten](https://www.eitccorp.com/), and I'm the founder and core contributor of [@adagotech](https://github.com/adagotech): a small, privacy-focused startup that builds self-hostable, open source software systems.
 I also formerly taught at [@bjucps](https://github.com/bjucps).

 **📫 How to Reach Me**